Kennedy v. Bremerton School District: Lower courts

 Kennedy filed suit in the United States District Court for the Western District of Washington to regain his job, claiming the school's policy violated the Free Exercise Clause of the First Amendment.
 The board stated that they were trying to avoid any conflicts with the Establishment Clause by preventing public displays of faith at a public school.
-The district court ruled for the school board, and its decision was upheld at the Court of Appeals for the Ninth Circuit in an opinion by Judge Milan Smith.
-In 2019, the Supreme Court denied his first petition for a writ of certiorari, but Justice Alito, joined by Thomas, Gorsuch, and Kavanaugh, wrote, respecting the denial, but calling the case "troubling and may justify review in the future."
+The district court ruled for the school board, and the Court of Appeals for the Ninth Circuit affirmed that decision in an opinion by Judge Milan Smith.
+In 2019, the Supreme Court denied his first petition for a writ of certiorari, but Justice Alito, joined by Thomas, Gorsuch, and Kavanaugh said the case was "troubling and may justify review in the future."

 After conducting further fact-finding, the district court granted summary judgment in favor of the school district in March 2020.
 In March 2021, the Ninth Circuit again ruled for the school district on appeal.
 In July 2021, the full Ninth Circuit denied rehearing en banc.
 The Ninth Circuit was split in this denial; while Judge Milan Smith, writing for the majority in denying en banc, said that "Kennedy made it his mission to intertwine religion with football", Judge Diarmuid O'Scannlain in the dissenting opinion wrote that the majority went against Tinker v.
-Des Moines in that "It is axiomatic that teachers do not 'shed' their First Amendment protections ‘at the schoolhouse gate'."
+Des Moines in that "It is axiomatic that teachers do not 'shed' their First Amendment protections 'at the schoolhouse gate'."

 Kennedy filed a petition for a writ of certiorari.

+Paul Clement and the First Liberty Institute, a conservative Christian organization, represented Kennedy.